Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions

 \section{Abstract}

-We study the free data in the Fefferman-Graham expansion of asymptotically Einstein metrics with non-zero cosmological constant.
-We prove that if $\scri$ is conformally flat, the rescaled Weyl tensor at $\scri$ agrees up to a constant with the free data at $\scri$, namely the traceless part of the $n$-th order coefficient of the expansion.
-In the non-conformally flat case, the rescaled Weyl tensor is generically divergent at $\scri$ but one can still extract the free data in terms of the difference of the Weyl tensors of suitably constructed metrics, in full generality when the spacetime dimension $D$ is even and provided the so-called obstruction tensor at $\scri$ is identically zero when $D$ is odd.
-These results provide a geometric definition of the data, particularly relevant for the asymptotic Cauchy problem of even dimensional Einstein metrics with positive $\Lambda$ and also for the odd dimensional analytic case irrespectively of the sign of $\Lambda$.
-We establish a Killing initial data equation at spacelike $\scri$ in all dimension for analytic data.
-These results are used to find a geometric characterization of the Kerr-de Sitter metrics in all dimensions in terms of its geometric data at null infinity.
+{ We study the free data in the Fefferman-Graham expansion of asymptotically Einstein $(n+1)$-dimensional metrics with non-zero cosmological constant. {We analyze the relation between the electric part of the rescaled Weyl tensor at $\scri$, $D$, and the free data at $\scri$, namely a certain traceless and transverse part of the $n$-th order coefficient of the expansion $\mathring g_{(n)}$.
+In the case $\Lambda<0$ and Lorentzian signature, it was known \cite{Holl05} that conformal flatness at $\scri$ is sufficient for} $D$ and $\mathring g_{(n)}$ to agree up to a universal constant.
+We recover {and extend this} result to general signature and any sign of non-zero $\Lambda$. {We then explore whether conformal flatness of $\scri$ is also neceesary and link this to the validity of long-standing open} conjecture that no {non-trivial} purely magnetic $\Lambda$-vacuum spacetimes {exist}.
+In the case of $\scri$ non-conformally flat we determine a quantity constructed from an auxiliary metric which can be used to retrieve $\mathring g_{(n)}$ from the (now singular) electric part of the Weyl tensor.
+We then concentrate in the $\Lambda>0$ case where the Cauchy problem at $\scri$ of the Einstein vacuum field equations is known to be well-posed when the data at $\scri$ are analytic or when the spacetime has even dimension.
+We establish a necessary and sufficient condition for analytic data at $\scri$ to generate spacetimes with symmetries in all dimensions.
+These results are used to find a geometric characterization of the Kerr-de Sitter metrics in all dimensions in terms of its geometric data at null infinity. }